blessed-sibanda/ansaz/book/4-user-authentication.md

 * Add the `name` string field to store the name of the user

-* Add the `bio` text field to store the about information of the user
+* Add the `about` text field to store the about information of the user

 The resulting file should look like this